bdb1234/clawbot/README.md

 - Build an actual web interface other than the rudimentary templates
 - Add a percentage to the status page
+- Update clawbot to pull in updated stats automatically
 - Improve performance.
     - We're starting at the beginning of our sorted list for every pick even in the later rounds.
 We could save a lot of time by skipping those results.
     - We could precompute results